 Becoming a tennis official is a great way to be involved in the sport you love!
-The first step towards becoming a tennis official is to undertake one of our entry level training courses.
+The first step towards becoming a tennis official is to undertake one of our entry level training programs.
 We have two different types:

-Line Umpire Courses
+Line Umpire Training Program

 Tournaments Map – Where do we have officials?

 Click on the map to see all our Line Umpire and Court Supervisor serviced tournaments.
 See if there is one near you!